ncase/anxiety/scenes/act2.md

 `bb({body:"normal", mouth:"normal", eyes:"normal_r"});`

-b: Your deepest motivations are dopamine, your richest joys are seratonin.
+b: Your deepest motivations are dopamine, your richest joys are serotonin.

 `bb({body:"one_up"});`